VladShyrokyi/duck-sort/README.md

 1. Wolves follow the current player's cursor with a delayed, inertia-driven movement.
 2. Ducks bounce away from wolves and retain momentum according to the physics simulation.
 3. The number of simultaneously active wolves per room is limited by configuration (max 4).
-4. The playfield is toroidal: points exiting any screen edge re-enter from the opposite edge.
-5. When all ducks of a given color cluster within a contiguous area that contains no other colors, that area is considered that color's zone.
+4. When all ducks of a given color cluster within a contiguous area that contains no other colors, that area is considered that color's zone.
-6. The game is won when every color has its own zone.
+5. The game is won when every color has its own zone.
-7. On win, show: "You sorted the ducks in XX.XX seconds".
+6. On win, show: "You sorted the ducks in XX.XX seconds".
-8. A timer runs during gameplay.
+7. A timer runs during gameplay.
 It starts when the first player initiates the game.
 Late joiners do not affect the timer.

 ## Highlights